History Department

 News & Updates

-• We are happy to announce our 2023 History Department Awards were awarded to two graduating seniors who have worked hard and developed their talents during their time at Cal Lutheran: Katie Costanzo, who earned the O. Fritioff Ander History Award for Outstanding Graduating Senior, for her consistent outstanding performance throughout her four years at Cal Lutheran; and Cameron Wellden, who received the Smith Family Writing History Award for the best history paper written in 2022.
-Cameron will have his research paper published in the 2023 volume of our undergraduate journal, The Scribe of the Ages, Volume 9.
+• We are happy to announce our 2024 History Department Awards were awarded to two graduating seniors who have worked hard and developed their talents during their time at Cal Lutheran: Nektaria Anagnostou, who earned the O. Fritioff Ander History Award for Outstanding Graduating Senior, for consistent outstanding performance throughout her four years at Cal Lutheran; and Jacqueline Shaw, who received the Smith Family Writing History Award for the best history paper written in 2023.
+Jacqueline's research paper has been published in the 2024 volume of our undergraduate journal, The Scribe of the Ages, Volume 10.

 • Enjoy this video, "Coastal Chumash: Stories of Contemporary Native Americans in California."
 At the turn of the twenty-first century preserving the diversity and elucidating current Chumash culture for future generations is important for several reasons.
 First, this Native American people have a proud and distinct heritage which deserves recognition.
 Second, the history of the United States and its native peoples is a complex one of reservations (1889) and termination (1954), neither of which greatly impacted the Chumash.
 Because of their intense assimilation into the Spanish culture, the Chumash experience articulated a distinct method of accommodation, and even, resistance.
 Third, this viable Chumash community living in California has struggled to balance issues of cultural assimilation with ideas of cultural integrity.
 This “balancing act” is one shared by a number of other representatives of underrepresented minorities.
 Finally, in a world where genocide is a recurring nightmare, this story of courage and cultural preservation is vital to safeguarding not only Chumash heritage, but the history of the United States today.
 In another decade many of those that remember the “old ways” will be gone, and there is an obligation to pass on this cultural paradigm for posterity.
 The Chumash’s is a story worth telling!
 Created by Dr. Michaela Reaves, Professor of History at California Lutheran University, made possible in part by a grant from The California Council for the Humanities, asp part of its statewide California Stories Initiative, Copyright 2005.